Dogwood vs Magnolia | How to identify them?

 Dogwood vs Magnolia Identification

-Dogwood identification
+Dogwood Identification

 Dogwoods grow well in moist, well-drained, slightly acidic soil that contains organic matter.

-Magnolia identification
+Magnolia Identification

-Dogwood vs Magnolia leaves
+Dogwood vs Magnolia Leaves

-2. Leaves are 4 and 8 inches (10 – 20 cm) long and about 5″ (12 cm) wide.
+2. Leaves are 2” to 4” (5–10 cm) long.2.
+Leaves are 4 to 8 inches (10–20 cm) long and about 5″ (12 cm) wide.

-3. The Sweetbay tree, yellow magnolia, and pyramid magnolia have smaller leaves, about 4 to 6 inches in length.
+3. Green above and slightly paler below3.
+Some species like sweetbay and yellow magnolia have smaller leaves, about 4 to 6 inches long.

 Dogwood vs Magnolia Flowers